jodafm/templates/sls-general/README.md

 - Maximum Function Length (example: maximum 100 lines)
 - Maximum Function Indentation Depth (example: maximum 5 levels of indentation)

+One practical way to achieve low indendation is to prefer using `async await` syntax over callbacks.
+Another is to split functionality into small focused functions.

 # 4. Error Handling

 How to handle errors correctly is very contextual.
 It depends on who the audience of the error is: